DaoCloud/DaoCloud-docs/docs/en/docs/storage/solutions/dce-longhorn.md

 # Deploy Longhorn via App Store

-This page will provide the operation steps and instructions for deploying the Longhorn cloud-native storage system in the DCE 5.0 app store with the Addon graphical interface.
+This page will provide the operation steps and instructions for deploying the Longhorn cloud native storage system in the DCE 5.0 app store with the Addon graphical interface.

 ## Format conversion of Longhorn helm charts